openiddict/openiddict-documentation/guides/getting-started/integrating-with-a-remote-server-instance.md

 The OpenIddict client is a universal OAuth 2.0/OpenID Connect .NET client that can be used in both web applications (ASP.NET 4.6.1+ or ASP.NET Core 2.1+ required) or desktop applications (.NET 4.6.1+ or .NET 6.0+ required).

+> [!NOTE]
-Most of the settings apply to both web and desktop applications but interactive flows like the code or implicit flows require a specific integration depending on the type of application:
+> Most of the settings apply to both web and desktop applications but interactive flows like the
+> code or implicit flows require a specific integration depending on the type of application.

 ## Implement a non-interactive OAuth 2.0 client in any .NET application: